DeveloperMaris/iosrssi/README.md

 make install
 ```

+Optionally, if you wish to uninstall this tool, run `make clean`.

-If you see the `Permission denied` error, please use `sudo make install`.
+If you see the `Permission denied` error, please use `sudo` in front of the `make`, for example: `sudo make install`.

 ## Usage